EnvoProv/EnvoProv/REPORT.md

 ## Future Work

 * Extend the provisioning to other cloud service providers.
+For e.g. Digital Ocean
 * Support wide range of software to be installed.
+Extent provisioning of on the fly software packages.
 * Provide a more secure way to handle service provider tokens.